lowrycito/handbook/pages/study-manual-general-handbook-24.md

 children.
 These gifts are made possible through the redeeming power of Jesus Christ.
 Repentance requires exercising faith in Christ, having real intent, and keeping the commandments.
 It includes confessing and forsaking sin.
-For serious sins, repentance requires confession to the bishop or stake president.
+For serious sins, repentance requires confession to the bishop or stake president (see 32.3 and 32.4 in this handbook).

 A person who repents is forgiven and made clean through the Atonement and grace of Jesus Christ.
 The Lord remembers the sin no more.
-(See Isaiah 43:25;
-Jacob 6:5; Alma 34:15–17; Helaman 5:10–11; Doctrine and Covenants 58:42–43.
-See also 32.1 in this handbook.)
+“How great is his joy in the soul that repenteth!”
+(Doctrine and Covenants 18:13; see also Isaiah 43:25; Jacob 6:5; Alma 34:15–17; Helaman 5:10–11; Doctrine and Covenants 58:42–43; and 32.1 in this handbook.)

 Members who desire to serve a mission should turn to the Savior as they repent and prepare to serve.
 They may also seek the loving help of family members and